Clip path

 • Hipo

-As a business looking to expand into the Romanian market, not being well-versed with the employment laws and compliances of the country could pose several challenges and can cost you crucial time during the process.
+As a business looking to expand into the Romanian market, not being well-versed with the employment laws and compliance of the country could pose several challenges and could cost you crucial time during the process.

 If the employee meets the following criteria, he or she may be subjected to another probationary period with the same company and under the same conditions: